pjs902/jax-demo/README.md

 ```

     nll:
-    23 ms ± 460 μs per loop (mean ± std. dev. of 7 runs, 10 loops each)
+    25.9 ms ± 941 μs per loop (mean ± std. dev. of 7 runs, 10 loops each)
     nll Gradient:
-    10.5 ms ± 165 μs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+    12.6 ms ± 189 μs per loop (mean ± std. dev. of 7 runs, 100 loops each)

-Not much of a speed up here, but our model is trivially simple.
-The speedup can be much more significant for more complex models where function evaluations are more expensive.
+Here we get a similar speedup from using the gradient as we did from JIT.

+This is a very simple model though, and if our function evaluations were more expensive, the speedup from using the gradient would be even more pronounced.

 # Another practical example: fitting a velocity dispersion with MCMC

+Here we'll finally look at an almost real-world example, fitting a velocity dispersion with MCMC.

-MCMC requires a ton of likelihood evaluations.
+MCMC requires a ton of likelihood evaluations and is an ideal demonstration of the speedups you can get with JAX.
 If we can speed up the likelihood evaluation, we can speed up the MCMC.

-Here we will just just `emcee` but because we have gradients, we could use something much fancier!
-I like to use `blackjax` for this sort of thing which implements HMC and NUTS samplers along with automated tuning of the sampler parameters.
+Here we will just just `emcee` which doesn't use gradient information but we could use something much fancier!
+I like to use the `blackjax` library for this sort of thing which provides HMC and NUTS samplers along with automated tuning of the sampler parameters.

 ```python
 import scipy
 from astropy.stats import knuth_bin_width
 ```

+Start by setting up the data for this problem.

+Here we just sample from a gaussian with a mean of 150 and a dispersion of 20.
+We then add some noise to the data.

 ```python
 # set up the data for this example